-These are our latest terms and conditions, version v2.0.
+These are our latest terms and conditions, version v3.4.

-Octopus Energy Limited - General Terms & Conditions for Domestic Customers
+Octopus Energy Limited - General Terms and Conditions for energy supply for Domestic Customers

 an application for the supply of Energy to the Premises, completed by you and submitted to us over the internet or made with us on the telephone or in person.

 the contract under which we supply Energy to the Premises and includes a Deemed Contract unless otherwise specified.

 the date on which the Contract is entered into by you and us (and becomes a legally binding agreement).

 a Contract formed between you and us in the circumstances set out in clause 4.